 The First Day

 You may have set up a crate as a den for your new shelter dog.
-They can use it as their safe space when they are feeling a little over-whelmed.
+They can use it as their safe space when they’re feeling a little over-whelmed.

-This is particularly helpful for anxious or small dogs, but only if they’ve had either no experience or only good experiences of a crate so far in their life.
+This is particularly helpful for anxious or small dogs, but only if they’ve had either no experience or only good experiences with a crate so far in their life.

 If a crate was used as a punishment or to simply keep them out of the way in their previous life, then the sight of one will likely instill fear immediately.